 The Grand County Sheriff’s Office has 20 sworn patrol deputies who strive for excellence in law enforcement through professionalism, vigilance and integrity.
-We are committed to partnering with the community and other agencies to assure Grand County is a safe place to raise families, conduct business, recreate, and enjoy life.
+We are committed to partnering with the community and other agencies to ensure Grand County is a safe place to raise families, conduct business, recreate, and enjoy life.

 To report a non-emergency crime please call non-emergency dispatch at 970-725-3311